devries/timezone/README.md

 ```

 ## Red Hat/Rocky/Alma Linux Systems
-You can use the YUM package manager or DNF to install the timezone database
+You can use the YUM package manager or DNF to install the time zone database
 on Red Hat variants.
 To use YUM run the command:

 ```